TrakHound/MTConnect.NET/applications/Agents/MTConnect-Agent-Http/README.md

     ]
 }
 ```

+#### HTTP Configuration

+* `port` - The port number the agent binds to for requests.

+* `serverIp` - The server IP Address to bind to.
+Can be used to select the interface in IPV4 or IPV6.

+* `responseCompression` - Sets the List of Encodings (ex. gzip, br, deflate) to pass to the Accept-Encoding HTTP Header

+* `maxStreamingThreads` - The maximum number of Threads to use for the Http Stream Requests

+* `allowPut` - Allow HTTP PUT or POST of data item values or assets.

+* `allowPutFrom` - Allow HTTP PUT or POST from a specific host or list of hosts.

+* `indentOutput` - Sets the default response document indendation

+* `outputComments` - Sets the default response document comments output.
+Comments contain descriptions from the MTConnect standard

+* `outputValidationLevel` - Sets the default response document validation level.
+0 = Ignore, 1 = Warning, 2 = Strict

+* `files` - Sets the configuration for Static Files that can be served from the Http Server.
+For more information see ()

+#### Agent Configuration

+* `observationBufferSize` - The maximum number of Observations the agent can hold in its buffer

+* `assetBufferSize` - The maximum number of assets the agent can hold in its buffer

+* `durable` - Sets whether the Agent buffers are durable and retain state after restart

+* `useBufferCompression` - Sets whether the durable Agent buffers use Compression

+* `ignoreTimestamps` - Overwrite timestamps with the agent time.
+This will correct clock drift but will not give as accurate relative time since it will not take into consideration network latencies.
+This can be overridden on a per adapter basis.

+* `defaultVersion` - Sets the default MTConnect version to output response documents for.

+* `convertUnits` - Sets the default for Converting Units when adding Observations

+* `ignoreObservationCase` - Sets the default for Ignoring the case of Observation values.
+Applicable values will be converted to uppercase

+* `inputValidationLevel` - Sets the default input validation level when new Observations are added to the Agent.
+0 = Ignore, 1 = Warning, 2 = Strict

+* `monitorConfigurationFiles` - Sets whether Configuration files are monitored.
+If enabled and a configuration file is changed, the Agent will restart

+* `configurationFileRestartInterval` - Sets the minimum time (in seconds) between Agent restarts when MonitorConfigurationFiles is enabled

+* `enableMetrics` - Sets whether Agent Metrics are captured (ex.
+ObserationUpdateRate, AssetUpdateRate)

+#### Device Configuration

+* `devices` - The Path to look for the file(s) that represent the Device Information Models to load into the Agent.
+The path can either be a single file or a directory.
+The path can be absolute or relative to the executable's directory

+#### Adapter Configuration

+* `adapters` - List of SHDR Adapter connection configurations.
+For more information see()

+* `allowShdrDevice` - Sets whether a Device Model can be sent from an SHDR Adapter

+* `preserveUuid` - Do not overwrite the UUID with the UUID from the adapter, preserve the UUID for the Device.
+This can be overridden on a per adapter basis.

+* `suppressIpAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
+This applies to all adapters.

+* `timeout` - The amount of time (in milliseconds) an adapter can be silent before it is disconnected.

+* `reconnectInterval` - The amount of time (in milliseconds) between adapter reconnection attempts.

+#### XML Configuration

+* `devicesNamespaces` - List of extended XML namespaces to use with MTConnectDevicesResponse documents

+* `streamsNamespaces` - List of extended XML namespaces to use with MTConnectStreamsResponse documents

+* `assetsNamespaces` - List of extended XML namespaces to use with MTConnectAssetsResponse documents

+* `errorNamespaces` - List of extended XML namespaces to use with MTConnectErrorResponse documents

+* `devicesStyle` - List of XSLT Stylesheets to use with MTConnectDevicesResponse documents

+* `streamsStyle` - List of XSLT Stylesheets to use with MTConnectStreamsResponse documents

+* `assetsStyle` - List of XSLT Stylesheets to use with MTConnectAssetsResponse documents

+* `errorStyle` - List of XSLT Stylesheets to use with MTConnectErrorResponse documents

+#### Windows Service Configuration

+* `serviceName` - Changes the service name when installing or removing the service.
+This allows multiple agents to run as services on the same machine.

+* `serviceAutoStart` - Sets the Service Start Type.
+True = Auto | False = Manual

 ## Logging
 Logging is done using [NLog](https://github.com/NLog/NLog) which allows for customized logging through the NLog.config file located in the application's install directory.
 The loggers are setup so that there is a separate logger for: